 As a Scotland-wide voluntary organisation, we are committed to providing services that contribute to positive transformational changes in the lives of our service users.
 We work independently and collaboratively within Scotland’s communities to provide support, prevent conflict and challenge offending behaviour wherever the need arises.
 Our services are based on research evidence, service user feedback, international standards of good practice and a commitment to development and innovation.

-Since its inception, Sacro has grown and developed new services for young people, bail, intensive supervision of high risk offenders and other priority categories.
-Sacro currently has almost 200 staff and volunteers, offering over 60 services in 22 locations across Scotland.
-In 2012/2013 our services received more than 9,000 referrals.
-Within each of these referrals are individuals who require support, guidance or monitoring to reduce the risk of further conflict or offending.
-Sacro has played its part by contributing to reducing reoffending with the figures for recorded crime in Scotland at a 42-year low.
+Since its inception, Sacro has grown and developed services all across Scotland for individuals who need our support, guidance or monitoring to reduce the risk of further conflict or offending.
+Sacro has played its part by contributing to reducing reoffending with the figures for recorded crime in Scotland at a 45-year low.
 Sacro’s work has a tangible and far-reaching benefit for the people of Scotland, its communities and society.
 Although the organisation has changed and evolved over its 45 years, we know that supporting and guiding our service users through positive transformational life changes contributes greatly to a reduction in their conflict and offending.

-Our mission is to be a community-based organisation that will create safe and cohesive communities by reducing conflict and offending.
+Our mission is to work nationally and deliver locally as a strong community-based organisation that seeks to create safe and cohesive communities across Scotland.

 Sacro’s Values and Principles